Braidlab: A Software Package for Braids and Loops: A tour of

 the~$X$ and~$Y$ coordinates of these four trajectories, with time plotted vertically.
 Figure~\ref{fig:testdata_trajs} shows the same data, but projected along the~$X$ direction.
 To construct a braid from this data, we simply execute {braid class@\braid\ class!length@\lstinline{length}}

 This is a very long braid!
+(We've temporarily turned off a warning about the data not being closed; we'll see what it's about in Section~\ref{sec:projection}.)
 But Figure~\ref{fig:testdata_trajs} suggests that this is misleading: many of the crossings are `wiggles' that cancel each other out.
 Indeed, if we attempt to shorten the braid: {braid class@\braid\ class!compact@\lstinline{compact}}

 we find the number of generators (the length) has dropped to~$14$!
 We can then plot this shortened braid as a braid diagram using \lstinline{plot(b)} {braid class@\braid\ class!plot@\lstinline{plot}} to produce Figure~\ref{fig:testdata_braid}.
 The braid diagram allows us to see some topological information clearly, such as the fact that the second and third particles undergo a large number of twists around each other; we can check this by creating a subbraid {braid class@\braid\ class!subbraid class@\lstinline{subbraid}} with only those two strings: